Rosemary King: Reception

 For her portrayal of Rosemary, Thorson received a nomination for Best Soap Actress at the 2007 TV Quick and TV Choice Awards.
 She was also nominated for Best Actress and Best Bitch at the Inside Soap Awards.
+She received a nomination for Villain of the Year at The British Soap Awards, and was part of the Best Storyline nomination for "Who killed Tom King?", along with Farrington, Miles, Healey, and Lister.

 Lucy Thornton of the Daily Mirror described Rosemary as a "superbitch".
 While discussing "queens of mean" in British soap operas, The Guardians Gareth McLean wrote that Rosemary was part of the "complete bitch" trope, which also included Sadie.
 McLean then dubbed the character "icily calculating".
 As Grayson discovered that Rosemary was turning Perdy mad, Maeve Quigley quipped "I don't know why Grayson is surprised to finally twig that his mum is a demented wonk."
 Quigley felt a "grudging respect for her tireless campaign" to drive Perdy insane and said Rosemary sounded like Bryan Adams, as she claimed that "everything I do – I do it for you".
 Quigley added "Still there's no getting rid of the old bat.
 But what's this – a hot air balloon?"